Planned Obsolescence: Definition, Impact, Challenges

 • Indirect obsolescence: the case of ink cartridges and printers is symptomatic of an abusive practice.

-Software planned obsolescence, what are the challenges?
+The planned obsolescence of software, what are the challenges?

 How to fight against planned software obsolescence?